 The best Miami beaches are where locals and visitors go to socialize, sunbathe, surf, swim, see and be seen—or avoid all of that, and just relax.
 Our favorite bits of South Florida coastline extend as far north as Delray Beach, technically not Miami but still only a short drive away, to the southernmost tip of Key Biscayne.
 They’re as diverse as they are sprawling, so no matter which way you head you’ll find a spot to fit what you’re looking for—a fun thing to do with the kids, something free to do in Miami, a reason to head to South Beach for more than partying.

 A small stretch of sand, with sporadic lifeguard huts and snacks.
+It also serves as backdrop for some of the area’s most luxurious hotels and exclusive beach clubs, which unexpectedly command less beachfront real estate than their neighbors to the south so more locals gather here.
 The Miami Beach boardwalk runs through it, turning into a paved surface as you head south past 23rd Street—ideal for joggers.